-The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=mopinoriestud.
+https://examregs.admin.ox.ac.uk/Regulation?code=mopinoriestud.
+Please ensure you are viewing the 2020-21 version.
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.

 Set Texts